Victoria County Vehicle Impound Guide

 After 30 Days

 In Texas, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot has the right to initiate a lien sale.
-This means they can sell your vehicle to recover the outstanding towing and storage fees.
-You will lose ownership of your vehicle if it is sold at a lien sale.
-Do everything possible to retrieve your vehicle before it reaches this point.
+This means they can sell your vehicle to recover the outstanding fees.
+To prevent this, retrieve your vehicle as quickly as possible.

 If You Can't Afford the Fees

-• Contact a family member or friend: Ask for assistance from family members or friends to help cover the towing and storage fees.
+• Contact a family member or friend: Ask for assistance from family or friends who may be able to help cover the costs.

 • Ask the impound lot if a payment plan is available: Some impound lots may offer payment plans, allowing you to pay the fees in installments.
-However, this is not a standard practice, so you will need to inquire directly with the impound lot.
+It doesn't hurt to ask.

 After Retrieval

-• Document any damage with photos: Take photos of any damage you find, documenting the date and time.
+• Document any damage: Take photos of any damage you find.

-• Report any damage to the lot manager in writing before you drive away: Notify the impound lot manager of any damage in writing before you leave the premises.
-This creates a record of the damage and can be helpful if you need to file a claim for repairs.
+• Report any damage: Immediately report any damage to the impound lot manager in writing before you drive the vehicle off the lot.
+This documentation is crucial if you need to file a claim for damages later.

 Frequently Asked Questions